sudo-EpicE24/ProgrammingLessons/Lessons/TestBench/3-ColorSensor/README.md

 ## Instructions:

 First, have the LED strip display a single color, with the intensity based on the proximity to the color sensor.
-Then, set the color to whatever the color sensor is reading (FYI, the color may not be completely accurate, you may have to switch the G and B channels for whatever reason)
+Then, set the color to whatever the color sensor is reading.

 Good luck!